fozrul/Movie-API/README.md

 # Movie API

-This API will use a third party API which is the MovieDB The wesite I will be using for guidance is https://www.themoviedb.org/documentation/api this gives me a breif understanding on how to use the API.
+This API will use a third party API which is the MovieDB The wesite I will be using for guidance is https://www.themoviedb.org/documentation/api This gives me a breif understanding on how to use the API.
 The API I have created will pull data from the MovieDB and show in a Html webpage format The data I am collecting is what movies are showing in cinema.